-Section 2.2 Finding network pharmacies
+Section 2.2 Finding in-network pharmacies

-How do you find a network pharmacy in your area?
+How do you find an in-network pharmacy in your area?

-To find a network pharmacy, you can look in your Pharmacy Directory, visit our website (www.Medicare.PacificSource.com), or call Customer Service (phone numbers are printed on the back cover of this booklet).
+To find an in-network pharmacy, you can look in your Pharmacy Directory, visit our website (www.Medicare.PacificSource.com), or call Customer Service (phone numbers are printed on the back cover of this booklet).

-You may go to any of our network pharmacies.
-However, your costs may be even less for your covered drugs if you use a network pharmacy that offers preferred cost-sharing rather than a network pharmacy that offers standard cost-sharing.
-The Pharmacy Directory will tell you which of the network pharmacies offer preferred cost-sharing.
+You may go to any of our in-network pharmacies.
+However, your costs may be even less for your covered drugs if you use an in-network pharmacy that offers preferred cost-sharing rather than an in-network pharmacy that offers standard cost-sharing.
+The Pharmacy Directory will tell you which of the in-network pharmacies offer preferred cost-sharing.
 You can find out more about how your out-of-pocket costs could be different for different drugs by contacting us.
-If you switch from one network pharmacy to another, and you need a refill of a drug you have been taking, you can ask either to have a new prescription written by a provider or to have your prescription transferred to your new network pharmacy.
+If you switch from one in-network pharmacy to another, and you need a refill of a drug you have been taking, you can ask either to have a new prescription written by a provider or to have your prescription transferred to your new in-network pharmacy.